gcobb321/icloud3/docs/chapters/1-setting-up-icloud-account.md

 1. Type the number for the device.
 A text message is sent to the device with the 6-digit code.
 1. Type the 6-digit authentication code you receive in the next window that is displayed.

-### Associating the iPhone Device Name with Home Assistant using the Home Assistant IOS App
+### Associating the iPhone Device Name with Home Assistant using the Home Assistant iOS App
 The name in `Settings App>General>About>Name` field on the iPhone and iPad and in the Apple Watch App for the iWatch is stored in the iCloud account and used by Home Assistant to identify the device.
-HA converts any special characters found to an underscore, e.g., `Gary-iPhone` becomes `gary_iphone` in HA (entity registry and `known_devices.yaml`) which is then used in automations, sensors, scripts, etc. The way this ties to the iCloud3 tracked_device depends on the version of the HA IOS App you are using on the device.
+HA converts any special characters found to an underscore, e.g. `Gary-iPhone` becomes `gary_iphone` in HA (entity registry and `known_devices.yaml`) which is then used in automations, sensors, scripts, etc. The way this ties to the iCloud3 tracked_device depends on the version of the HA iOS App you are using on the device.

 !> TIP: Device names should be simple, the same format on all devices you track with HA, easy to remember and easy to use in automations and scripts.
 I use the`Person-DeviceType` format for everything.
 My phone is `Gary-iPhone` which becomes `gary_iphone`.

 Many times, the device name is filled by Apple when the device is first set up.
 Usually it is something like `Gary's iPhone X`.
 Since HA and Apple  convert special characters and spaces into underscores, you may end up with a devicename like `gary_s_iphone_x` or `garys_iphonex` or `garysiphone` if you have several devices that are named differently by the different people using various devices.
 This can be cumbersome, confusing, often leads to errors in specifying the device you want to track, not to mention adding it to automations and scripts.
 Additionally, having the type of device in it's name makes upgrading to the next version even more confusing.
 Simple is better.
-I name devices with the person's name and type of device, e.g., `Gary-iPhone`, `Gary-iPad`, `Gary-PC` (my windows computer that on my home network), etc. These become `gary_iphone` and `gary_ipad` and are simple to remember and use.
+I name devices with the person's name and type of device, e.g. `Gary-iPhone`, `Gary-iPad`, `Gary-PC` (my windows computer that on my home network), etc. These become `gary_iphone` and `gary_ipad` and are simple to remember and use.

-#### IOS App version 1
+#### iOS App version 1
-The devicename is entered into the Device ID field in the `HA IOS App>Settings` window, i.e. `gary_iphone` would be typed in the Device Id field.
+The devicename is entered into the Device ID field in the `HA iOS App>Settings` window, i.e. `gary_iphone` would be typed in the Device Id field.

-#### IOS App version 2
+#### iOS App version 2
-You can not specify the device's devicename within the HA IOS App like you could with version 1.
-When the HA iOS App is added to the device, a device_tracker entity is added to HA and is assigned a name (`gary_iphone`) followed by a suffix (sequence number) to make the name unique, i.e., `gary_iphone_2` if `gary_iphone` already exists.
+You can not specify the device's devicename within the HA iOS App like you could with version 1.
+When the HA iOS App is added to the device, a device_tracker entity is added to HA and is assigned a name (`gary_iphone`) followed by a suffix (sequence number) to make the name unique, i.e. `gary_iphone_2` if `gary_iphone` already exists.

 When HA starts, iCloud3 reads the HA Entity Registry file (./storage/core.entity_registry) and searches for a mobile device entry beginning with the devicename on the tracker_devices configuration parameter (i.e., `gary_iphone`).
 If it finds the entry, the suffix is read and iCloud3 monitors that device_tracker entity (`device_tracker.gary_iphone_2`) for zone changes.

 !> The iCloud3 devicename in the track_devices parameter should be the devicename without the suffix in order to link it to your iCloud account.
 It's entity_id should be `device_tracker.devicename`,e.g., `gary_iphone`.
 The HA iOS App must be the device with the suffix.

-If the IOS App v2 was installed before iCloud3, the app may have been assigned the device_tracker entity name without the suffix.
+If the iOS App v2 was installed before iCloud3, the app may have been assigned the device_tracker entity name without the suffix.
 If you then install iCloud3 and use the same name on the track_devices parameter, a devicename conflict occurs.
 HA does not allow the same name to be used by a device in the Entity Registry and a custom component.
 An error message is displayed in the HA log file and on the iCloud3 Event Log Card.

-If this occurs, you must change the mobile_app entity_id name of the IOS App v2 device_tracker entity to another name on the `HA Sidebar>Configuration>Integrations` or `Sidebar>Developer Tools>Entity Registry` screen.
+If this occurs, you must change the mobile_app entity_id name of the iOS App v2 device_tracker entity to another name on the `HA Sidebar>Configuration>Integrations` or `Sidebar>Developer Tools>Entity Registry` screen.
 Do the following:

 1. Select the *Mobile_App* entry for the device.